Open Access and the ASPP

 - A dynamic Canadian scholarly publishing sector continues to be of utmost importance to the dissemination of Canadian research.

-- The ASPP will actively support Open Access publishing of ASPP-funded books.
+The policy states that the Federation will actively promote and facilitate Open Access publishing of ASPP-funded books.

 As a national convenor of Canada’s humanities and social sciences community, the Federation will embrace the roles of promoter and facilitator of Open Access publishing projects for monographs, with a particular view to engage those that could include ASPP-funded books.

 To encourage innovation and experimentation, the Federation will use its resources and networks to facilitate the participation of Canadian publishers, libraries and authors in promising, scalable projects that provide practical (i.e. financial or in-kind) support for Open Access monograph publishing.